maxpiva/Nancy.Rest.Client/README.md

 ```

-then you can use the transversal filtering capabilities of the server like this:
+Then you can use the transversal filtering capabilities of the server like this:

 ```csharp